ziningwang-econ/ziningwang-econ.github.io/_pages/research.md

 ## Publications

-**Local Favoritism in State Formation**, with Se Yan and Zhengkai Yang, *Journal of Economic History*, forthcoming.
+**Local Favoritism in State Formation** with Se Yan and Zhengkai Yang, *Journal of Economic History*, forthcoming.

 ## Working Papers

-**Buying Stability: Civil Service Quotas and Elite Co-optation in Imperial China**, with Se Yan, July 2026
+**Buying Stability: Civil Service Quotas and Elite Co-optation in Imperial China** with Se Yan, July 2026

-**The Daughters of Disaster: Famine, Gender Preferences, and Cohort Sex Ratios in China**, *reject and resubmit at Journal of Population Economics*
+**The Daughters of Disaster: Famine, Gender Preferences, and Cohort Sex Ratios in China** *reject and resubmit at Journal of Population Economics*, May 2026

-**Disaster Legacies and Financial Risk-Taking**, with Wenbo Jia, Zhengkai Yang, and Se Yan
+**Disaster Legacies and Financial Risk-Taking** with Wenbo Jia, Zhengkai Yang, and Se Yan, August 2026

 ## Work in Progress